pablobernabeu/Data-is-present/README.md

 ## Contact

-Please submit any queries or requests by [posting an issue](https://github.com/pablobernabeu/Data-is-present/issues) or by emailing p.bernabeu@lancaster.ac.uk.
+Please submit any queries or requests by [posting an issue](https://github.com/pablobernabeu/Data-is-present/issues) or emailing p.bernabeu@lancaster.ac.uk.

 -------------